 - For non-Academic posts, there should be a minimum of 2, preferably 3, panel members to ensure objective decision-making.

-- For Academic posts, the Advisory/Appointments Committee, for which there are specific composition requirements, forms the interview panel (see Recruitment and Appointment Procedures for Chairs and Readers or Lecturers’ and Senior Lecturers’ Appointments Committee membership as appropriate).
+- For Academic posts, the Advisory/Appointments Committee, for which there are specific composition requirements, forms the interview panel (see guidance on Academic appointments)

 - All members of the Advisory/Appointments Committee should interview.